-Execution Log allows you to review the actual calls that clients of MockMotor perform, including their HTTP properties (URI and headers) and the payload, as well as what response and account MockMotor used, what response payload was generated and how long the response took.
+Execution Log allows you to review the actual calls that clients of MockMotor perform, including their HTTP properties (URI and headers) and the payload, as well as what reaction and account MockMotor used, what response payload was generated and how long the response took.

-For performance reasons only the last 100 exchanges are available.
+For performance reasons, only the last 100 exchanges are available.

 You can further reduce the log rotation speed by switching the log into Errors Only mode, where only the responses that generated HTTP 5xx and HTTP 4xx codes are logged.

 Visiting Execution Log